somepeoplecallmedisa/somepeoplecallmedisa/README.md

 ### Hello! 👋
-I'm just a hobbyist python programmer, with experience in using the pygame library.
-As of now, I'm interested in learning front-end web development.
+I'm just a hobbyist python programmer, with some experience in the pygame-ce library.
+As of now, I'm interested in learning web development.

 ### Things I'm a part of:
 - <a href="https://github.com/Matiiss/pygame_examples">pygame examples repository</a>